 On July 14, Qatar Fund for Development (QFFD) and the Global Green Growth Institute (GGGI), co-hosted a virtual event on the sidelines of the 2021 High-level Political Forum (HLPF).
-Under the theme of “Building back better to realize the SDGs in LDCs: Accelerating action to achieve inclusive, sustainable, resilient recovery – approaches on the road to the LDC5 conference in Doha,” prominent figures and experts were invited to give speeches and take part in a panel discussion, including HE Ban Ki-moon, President and Chair of GGGI and Eighth Secretary-General of the United Nations, and HE Khalifa Al-Kuwari, Director-General of QFFD.
+Under the theme of “Building back better to realize the SDGs in LDCs: Accelerating action to achieve inclusive, sustainable, resilient recovery – approaches on the road to the LDC5 conference in Doha,” prominent figures and experts have been invited to give speeches and take part in a panel discussion, including HE Ban Ki-moon, President and Chair of GGGI and Eighth Secretary-General of the United Nations, Ambassador Courtenay Rattray, the newly appointed UN High Representative for Least Developed Countries, Landlocked Developing Countries, Small Island Developing States (OHRLLS), and HE Khalifa Al-Kuwari, Director-General of QFFD.

 The aim of the event was to bring together high-level representatives from least developed countries (LDCs) and leading experts from international organizations to discuss ways in which the international community could help speed up the acceleration of climate action post-COVID-19, especially in LDCs and Small Island Developing States.
 It also served as a platform to reflect on the importance of ensuring international support measure, building back better policies and achieving Sustainable Development Goals (SDGs)